 Here’s how I would handle it:

-The night before you want to have this for dinner, roast twice as much squash and brussels sprouts you will need.
+The night before you want to have this for dinner, roast twice as much squash and brussel sprouts you will need.
 Eat the extra veggies with whatever you’re having for dinner the night before (I recommend pasta or buddha bowls) and save the other half for the ramen.